 Sessions focused on individual learning and skills development beyond the pandemic.
 This could take the form of a design thinking exercise, group activity or similar approaches.
 Duration: 40 mins

-Short talks featuring a non-academic speaker (alumni, business, foundations, NGOs etc.) focusing on an innovation related to a theme.
+Short talks featuring a single speaker that focuses on an innovation related to one of the themes, humanitarian logistics, healthcare, climate change, human rights.
 Presenters should relate to the modern learner, focused on expanding their knowledge in a quick & flexible way.
 Duration: 7-10 mins

 Provocative, subject-driven moderated dialogues with two speakers.
 The moderator will ignite discussion using daring prompts and questions.
 Duration: 30 mins